-5RB is a leading set of media and entertainment barristers with a proven track-record in defamation, privacy, confidence, intellectual property, sport and the human rights aspects of these areas of law.
+5RB is a leading set of media and entertainment barristers with a proven track-record in all areas of media law including: defamation, privacy, confidence, data protection, harassment, media regulation, intellectual property, sport and the human rights.

-Members of the set write or contribute to the leading textbooks in the field: Gatley on Libel and Slander; The Law of Privacy and the Media; Arlidge, Eady & Smith on Contempt; Borrie & Lowe: The Law of Contempt; The Law of Photography and Digital Images; and Blackstone’s Guide to the Defamation Act (edited by James Price QC and Felicity McMahon).
+Members of the set write or contribute to the leading textbooks in the field: Gatley on Libel and Slander; The Law of Privacy and the Media; Arlidge, Eady & Smith on Contempt; Borrie & Lowe: The Law of Contempt; The Law of Photography and Digital Images; Blackstone’s Guide to the Defamation Act ; Clerk & Lindsell on Torts.

 The leading specialist media law reports, the Entertainment and Media Law Reports, published by Sweet & Maxwell, are edited by 5RB‘s Godwin Busuttil and former member of chambers HHJ Richard Parkes QC.

-There are presently 31 members of chambers, including 7 QCs, who have wide experience in all divisions of the High Court, and all appellate courts, including the European Court of Justice and the European Court of Human Rights, as well as in jurisdictions overseas.
-Junior tenants also appear regularly in county courts and employment tribunals and ‘libel read’ for newspapers and book publishers.
+There are presently 33 members of chambers, including 6 QCs, who have wide experience in all divisions of the High Court, and all appellate courts.
+We also have experience in dealing with EU and European Convention on Human Rights aspects of media law, as well as in jurisdictions overseas.
+Junior tenants also appear in county courts and employment tribunals and offer pre-publication advice ‘libel read’ for newspapers, book publishers and broadcasters.

 Members are used to being instructed at short notice to seek and resist pre-publication injunctions.
 They also appear in arbitrations and mediations and represent or advise clients before professional, regulatory and disciplinary tribunals, such as the Press Complaints Commission, OFCOM, the British Horseracing Authority and the Football Association.
 There are 4 accredited mediators in Chambers.